Whether you are a small business owner or part of a big enterprise, get this: 80% of B2B leads come from LinkedIn.

 LinkedIn has undergone huge transformation since 2017 and is so much more than a resume repository.

 Today, it is also a virtual professional platform where businesses generate leads and widen their business network.

 Users on LinkedIn are strictly there for professional purposes (unlike on Facebook!).

 And one of their objectives is to expand their network, identify prospects and eventually turn them into paying customers.

-If you own a business-to-business (B2B) or work for a B2B company, it’s the place to be – for networking with other professionals and getting in touch with decision makers to fill up your sales pipelines.
+If you own a business-to-business (B2B) or work for a B2B company, it’s the place to be - for networking with other professionals and getting in touch with decision-makers to fill up your sales pipelines.

-I’ve written an in-depth article on how to maximise your business & career opportunities on LinkedIn.
+You can also refer to my other in-depth article on how to maximise your business & career opportunities on LinkedIn.

 In this article, I'll be focusing solely on this network's business opportunities that host over 260 million monthly active users.